 It’s time to review the featured book for April 2016.
 The Girl on the Train by Paula Hawkins was selected as our latest mystery read.
 The book is the best-selling of 2015 so I was eager to find out why.

-If you haven’t already, be sure to sign up to the reader’s group if you’d like to be in with a chance of winning May’s featured book.
+If you haven’t already, be sure to sign up to the book club if you’d like to be in with a chance of winning May’s featured book.
 It will be revealed tomorrow.

 I have to admit something.
 I’m a sucker for suspense, to the point that I’m sucked in by the cheapest of cliff-hanger setups.
 My weakness for suspense made me burn through the pages of The Girl on the Train faster than any book I’ve read recently.